NLeSC/python-template/README.dev.md

 # when it ask you for the GitHub organization, put in your own name
 # for the other questions, just accept the default

+# 'ls' should return just the one directory called 'my-python-project'
 ls

-# should now list just the one directory called 'my-python-project'
 ```

-Next we'll simulate what a user would want to do after generating a package, for example:
+If your Python package was created successfully, `cookiecutter` will point you to a file
+(`my-python-project/project_setup.md`) that contains information on next steps such as:

-1. make `my-python-project` a local git repository
+1. making `my-python-project` a local git repository
-1. connect the local repository to a new repository on github
+1. connecting the local repository to a new repository on github
-1. push the freshly generated content to github
+1. pushing the freshly generated content to github
-1. inspect the results of the github actions
+1. inspecting the results of the github actions

+In addition to the information `my-python-project/project_setup.md`, the developer documentation `my-python-project/README.dev.md` contains information on a few more things to check, for example:

-1. generate `my-python-project`'s documentation locally
+1. generating `my-python-project`'s documentation locally
-1. run the tests locally
+1. running the tests locally

 ## Making a release